Unforeseen medical treatment

 - Apart from emergency care, hospital treatment is arranged through your doctor (GP), dentist or optician.
 Most treatment at NHS hospitals is free if you have a valid European Health Insurance Card (EHIC).
 Find a hospital near you.

-- As a visitor with a valid card you are entitled to all clinically necessary medical treatment free of charge.
+- As a visitor with a valid card you are entitled to all clinically necessary state provided medical treatment free of charge.
 The card does not cover planned treatment.

 - Necessary ambulance transport is free of charge.